Walkman100/FileBrowser/README.md

 - Filters are applied with the VB [`Like`](https://docs.microsoft.com/en-us/dotnet/visual-basic/language-reference/operators/like-operator#pattern-options) keyword.
 This accepts most regex, e.g. `*.jpg;*.png;*.png`

 ### `Shift` alternative functions
-- Create File & Create Folder: Hold <kbd>Shift</kbd> to use a SaveFileDialog to enter the file/folder name instead of an InputBox
+- Create File & Create Folder: Hold <kbd>Shift</kbd> to use a SaveFileDialog to enter the new file/folder path instead of an InputBox
 - Copy Path (toolbar item only): Hold <kbd>Shift</kbd> to copy path with surrounding double-quotes (`"`)
 - Send to Recycle bin: Hold <kbd>Shift</kbd> to delete permanently
 - Delete Permanently: Hold <kbd>Shift</kbd> to send to recycle bin